“Of all of the ancient cultures I admire, that of Chavin amazes me the most. Actually, it has been the inspiration behind most of my art.”

 I mean, who is going to argue with a ruling class of half men, half cats who bring forth the roars of the mountains’ predators?!

-Chavin de Huantar FAQ
+Why is Chavin de Huantar important?

 When you understand all of this, it’s maybe more understandable that this culture is still having such a strong impact on people like Pablo Picasso thousands of years later.
 Although, maybe you need to be an artist of great imagination to imagine in your own mind what these ancient shamans once saw in their visions.